Skip to main content

 Coppafeel Logo

-We often get asked how to check your breasts with breast implants.
-The answer is that there is no special technique for checking your breasts if you have implants, you just need to get to know your normal and check regularly.
 If you have recently had implants, you will need to get used to your new normal.
 This is the case if you’ve had any surgery to your chest.
 It can take a while to get used to the changes and how your chest now looks and feels.
-You might have changes to sensitivity or new scar tissue, but the key is getting to know what’s normal for you, and to contact your doctor if you have any concerns.
+You might have changes to sensitivity or new scar tissue, but the key is getting to know what’s normal for you, and to contact your GP if you have any concerns.

 Here’s our top tips for checking with implants:

-• Look in the mirror and familiarise yourself with how your breasts look now.
+• Look in the mirror and get to know how your chest looks now.

-• Feel all your breast tissue.
-Remember your breast tissue goes up to your collarbone and under your armpits.
+• Feel the whole area up to your collarbone and under your armpits.

 • Try checking in different positions.
-For example, try checking while standing up and lying down to get to know your breasts in different positions.
+For example, try checking while standing up and lying down to get to know your chest in different positions.

-• Take note of anything new after your surgery, such as scars or new firmness.
+• Notice anything new after your surgery, such as scars or new firmness.

 • Be patient.
 You will get used to your new normal, just keep checking once a month.

-• Talk to your doctor if you notice anything unusual or a new change occurs.
+• Tell your GP if you notice anything unusual or a new change occurs.

 Image shows an emoji image of a chest with a magnifying glass hovering over the nipple area